The second World Access to Higher Education Day took place on 26th November 2019.

 - Helps to create a society where we all work together to build a better world

-What did the first World Access to Higher Education Day achieve?
+What has World Access to Higher Education Day achieved?

-Help us achieve even more in 2019 and ensure access to higher education becomes a solution to global inequalities.
+Help us achieve even more in future years and ensure access to higher education becomes a solution to global inequalities.

 Who is leading World Access to Higher Education Day?